Please note: At your instructor's discretion,

 please read the first 15 pages or so of Chapter 9,

-will be faster reading if you wait to complete this
+reading if you wait to complete this reading after we

-reading after we have begun to discuss regression in
+have begun to discuss regression in class.
+We may well not begin to

 For